FusiDaniel/flutter_calculator/README.md

 # Knwon Issues
+- can't type an expression that starts with a floating number
-- 00 breaks cursor
+- start expression with 00 doesnt make sense
-- Very high doubles print as in exponential format, like: 2e+15, and it breakes the solver -
+- Very high doubles prints in exponential format, like: 2e+15, and it breakes the solver
+- if you select something and press a key, it doesnt substitute the selection by the key
+- values that goes to infinity are rounded, and doesn't combine back to non infinte long values
+-

 # To do
+- AC button (press to backspace, hold to del)

+- ()
 - %
 - implement a way to edit buttons
 - add AD space